We are now accepting applications for the 2015-16 LEND program!

 health, social work, psychology, special education, education, speech

-You have completed a graduate degree in one of the following disciplines: nursing, public health, social work, psychology, special education, education, speech language pathology, audiology, occupational therapy, or medicine.
-Note: Occupational Therapists, you have achieved an academic degree and training which constitutes basic professional level training.
+Graduate degree in one of the following disciplines: nursing, public health, social work, psychology, special education, education, speech language pathology, audiology, occupational therapy, or medicine.
+For Occupational Therapists, you have achieved an academic degree and training which constitutes basic professional level training.

-You are a parent or family member of a child with a neurodevelopmental disability.
+A parent or family member of a child with a developmental disability.

-- Long-term professional leadership goals focused in developmental disabilities and/or Autism Spectrum Disorder in Alaska.
+- Have long-term professional leadership goals focused in developmental disabilities and/or Autism Spectrum Disorder in Alaska.